 Cordoba C1M 1/4 Size

-If you just want something that is small and kind of fun to play, you may want to consider a ukulele.
-They are a great starter instrument since they are very small and light and pretty easy to learn to play.
+If you want something small and kind of fun to play, you may want to consider a ukulele.
+Ukuleles are a great starter instrument since they are very small and light and pretty easy to learn to play.
 Once your child has learned to play the uke, they can move up to a guitar when they are ready.
 You can usually get a good one for around $50.
 Makala has a nice one for kids that you may want to check out.
 Learn more.

 Lucida LG-510-1/4 Student Classical Guitar

 Lucida LG-510-1/4 Student Classical Guitar is a decent quality instrument for the price (around $100).
 It has nylon strings and should be fine for most toddlers to be able to hold.
-This is obviously not a toy guitar, so some supervision will probably be needed when your child is playing with it.
+It is not a toy guitar, so some supervision will probably be needed when your child is playing with it.
 Learn more.

 Stagg C505 1/4-Size Nylon String Classical Guitar

-The Stagg C505 1/4-Size Nylon String Classical Guitar is very similar in price and quality to the Lucida that is mentioned above. it is the small quarter size so it is a good size for really small kids.
+The Stagg C505 1/4-Size Nylon String Classical Guitar is very similar in price and quality to the Lucida that is mentioned above.
+It is the small quarter size, so it is a good size for really small kids.
 The other great this about this model is that it comes in a few different bright colors (some with a cool painted design) that will appeal to kids.
 Learn more.

 D’Luca Kids 30 Inches Electric Guitar Package 1/4 Size